zekesarosi/Callio/README.md

 Or you can use the provided .exe file to just run the program as an executable.

-If you want to **compile your own** .exe
+If you want to **compile your own** .exe or other form of executable for a different OS.

-In a directory containing all src files:
+In the src directory:
 `python -m PyInstaller --onefile app.py`
+And then to include the icon!
+`python -m PyInstaller --icon ../assets/carrot.ico --onefile app.py`

 **Note**: I wrote this in a couple hours so don't expect it to be bug free.